info663-fa24/team2/pages/about.md

 ## About the Project

 This project was made by graduate students as part of a class project for Metadata Design at the Pratt institute in New York, NY.
-The collection it uses as the source for the metadata is housed at NYU at Voices https://findingaids.library.nyu.edu/fales/mss_309/.
+The collection it uses as the source for the metadata is housed at NYU.

 {% include feature/image.html objectid="demo_001" width="75" %}